 Oops!
 A sip of a nectar and a view of the stink bug.
 (Photo by Kathy Keatley Garvey)

 If you've ever been "up close and personal" to a damselfly, you might have seen the water mites.
 Naturalist Greg Karofelas of Davis, an associate of the Bohart Museum of Entomology, has not only seen them, he has photographed them.
 See his truly...

 Water mites on a damselfly.
 (Photo by Greg Kareofelas, taken with a Canon Elph)

 This image shows a damselfly with water mites on its thorax.
 (Photo by Kathy Keatley Garvey)

 Oh, honey!
 Are you better than all the others?
 Make way for the Good Food Awards competition, opening July 6.
 This year is the second consecutive year for the honey category.
 Last year more than 50 beekeepers from throughout the United States entered...

 The taste of honey right from the hive--delicious!
 (Photo by Kathy Keatley Garvey)

-A European paper wasp, Polistes dominula, foraging for food.
+A frame of honey.
 (Photo by Kathy Keatley Garvey)

-Close-up of a European paper wasp.
+A jar of honey gleaming in the sun.
 (Photo by Kathy Keatley Garvey)